Close Modal×

 Complete Taking

 A complete taking occurs when the government takes an entire parcel.
-The owner’s compensation is equivalent to the fair market value of the property under its best use.
+The owner’s compensation is generally “just compensation,” which is typically based on the fair market value of the property under its highest and best use.

 Partial Taking